andrewacashner/hearingfaithms/chapters/chapter-2.md

-These differences of style and perception are caused by patriotism---the inordinate love of things from one's own country, as Kircher describes it; and by what each person is accustomed to hearing, which is shaped by the traditions of each country
+These differences of style and perception are caused by patriotism---the inordinate love of things from one's own country, as Kircher describes it; and by what each person is accustomed to hearing, which is shaped by the traditions of each country.
-[@Kircher:Musurgia, 543--544].
+[@Kircher:Musurgia, 543--544]
 <!--- XXX translation in Strunk -->

-Moreover, "just as different nations enjoy a different style of music, likewise within each nation, people of different temperaments appreciate different styles that conform the most to their natural inclinations" [@Kircher:Musurgia, 544:
+Moreover, "just as different nations enjoy a different style of music, likewise within each nation, people of different temperaments appreciate different styles that conform the most to their natural inclinations."
+[@Kircher:Musurgia, 544:
-"Quod quemadmodum diversæ nationes diuerso stylo musico gaudent, ita & in vnaquaque natione diuersi temperamenti homines, diuersis stylis, vnusquisque suæ naturali inclinationi maximè conformibus afficiuntur."].
+"Quod quemadmodum diversæ nationes diuerso stylo musico gaudent, ita & in vnaquaque natione diuersi temperamenti homines, diuersis stylis, vnusquisque suæ naturali inclinationi maximè conformibus afficiuntur."]
-What delights a person with a sanguine temperament might enrage or madden a melancholic listener; what has a strong effect on one person may have no effect at all on another
+What delights a person with a sanguine temperament might enrage or madden a melancholic listener; what has a strong effect on one person may have no effect at all on another.
-[@Kircher:Musurgia, 550].
+[@Kircher:Musurgia, 550]
-"Music does not just move any subject, but the one with which the natural humor of the music is congruent [...] for unless the spirits of the receiving subject correspond exactly, the music accomplishes nothing" [@Kircher:Musurgia, 550:
+"Music does not just move any subject, but the one with which the natural humor of the music is congruent [...] for unless the spirits of the receiving subject correspond exactly, the music accomplishes nothing."
+[@Kircher:Musurgia, 550:
-"Musica igitur vt moueat, non qualecunque subiectum vult, sed illud cuius humor naturalis musicae congruit [...] quæ nisi recipientis subiecti spiritui extactè respondeant, nihil efficient."].
+"Musica igitur vt moueat, non qualecunque subiectum vult, sed illud cuius humor naturalis musicae congruit [...] quæ nisi recipientis subiecti spiritui extactè respondeant, nihil efficient."]
 Furthermore, Kircher suggests that not only humoral temperament but also training and intelligence are a factor in individual listening, since he includes the capacity of memory in his list of four conditions for effective music.